gdurandvadas/hextergen/docs/simulation/README.md

 | ${\leftarrow}  \| {\leftarrow}$  | $B_m > A_m ? {\text{Convergent}} : {\text{Divergent}}$ |

 Where $A_m$ and $B_m$ are the magnitude (total hexes in area) of the plates.

+#### 4. Slopes

+The slopes are a list of arrays that go from the border hex of a plate to its seed.
+These array will affect the elevation of the hexes in the map.
+The slopes are a breath first search weighted by the distance to the seed.
+It also apply randomness on selecting the neighbor of the candidate to bring more natural look to the map.

 ## Rendering